notlucky13166/fluffy-octo-potato/docs/netlify.md

 ## 4. Trigger a deploy
 1. Click **Deploy site** to start the first build.
-2. Netlify runs the Expo export command, generating the static site under `app/dist`.
+2. Netlify runs the Expo export command, generating the static site under `dist/` inside the `app/` directory.
 3. After the build succeeds, use the assigned `.netlify.app` URL or add a custom domain.

 ## 5. Optional: environment overrides per branch